 See the detailed guide for more information:

 For guidance on how to request information about yourself or questions about information requests, review this guide or contact the MPCA Records Management Intake/Triage staff.

-The Minnesota Government Data Practices Act (MGDPA) regulates the collection, creation, storage, maintenance, dissemination, and access to government data in government entities.
+Minnesota's Government Data Practices Act (Minn.
+Stat. § 13) regulates the collection, creation, storage, maintenance, dissemination, and access to government data in government entities.
 Under the act, all governmental data are accessible to the public for both inspection and copying unless there is a federal law, state statute or temporary classification that classifies them as not public.

 Due to the COVID-19 pandemic, the MPCA’s ability to provide certain file review/information request-related services may be affected.